by Laurence Mitchell

 Geography and climate, Natural history and conservation, History, Economy, People, Language, Religion, Culture

 Chapter 2 Practical Information

-When to visit, Highlights, Suggested itineraries, Tourist information, Tour operators, Red tape, Embassies, Getting there and away, Health, Safety, Women travellers, Gay travellers, Travelling with children, What to take, Money and budgeting, Getting around, Accommodation, Eating and drinking, Shopping, Arts and entertainment, Photography, Media and communications, Business, Cultural etiquette, Interacting with local people, Travelling positively, Other practicalities.
+When to visit, Highlights, Suggested itineraries, Tourist information and tour operators, Red tape, Getting there and away, Health, Safety, Women travellers, LGBTQ+ travellers, Travelling with children, What to take, Money and budgeting, Getting around, Accommodation, Eating and drinking, Shopping, Other practicalities, Arts and entertainment, Photography, Media and communications, Business, Cultural etiquette, Travelling positively